 The preceding few days had been particularly difficult.
 Even the tiny bit of hope I was given after prayer seemed to have disappeared.
 Tears of grief and despair were my increasingly constant companion, though I knew not what I grieved.
 Much later, I realised it was the necessary grieving that accompanies the loosening of the ego’s hold over our consciousness.
 It is the inevitable struggle of being born human, yet the soul seeks release from the bondage of thought that constantly revolves around the precious one—ourselves.
 We grow up trying to develop enough of an ego to be able to survive and thrive in the world.
 That, in itself, is a mighty effort.
 Even before we have it mastered, the deeper Self starts speaking to us, whispering in our ear that this life is not enough.
 Then we, almost without noticing, begin the quest to pull apart the ego we so courageously tried to build.

-Having no other option but to go forward, I was walking along the beach boardwalk with my little ones hoping that the natural beauty would, even marginally, rescue me.
+Having no other option but to go forward, I walked along the beach boardwalk with my little ones hoping that the natural beauty would, even marginally, rescue me.
 After a while, I must have forgotten about myself.
-I was looking out to sea and the grandness of it all caught my attention.
-I simply forgot, for a moment, to feel so bad.
+I was looking out to sea, and the grandness of it all caught my attention.
+I forgot, for a moment, to feel so bad.
 That was the chance.
-And given the chance, It came rushing in.
+And given a chance, It came rushing in.
 It was so brief that it was over before I even noticed it.
 But there it was, nevertheless, unmistakable.
 It came like an invisible breeze brushing past me, coming from the sea, returning beyond, into the Infinite.
 It wasn’t a breeze.
 It was the breath of God.